-Subject teachers will complete a 'SEND Initial Concern' Form to inform the SENDCO that this process is underway.
-If after six weeks, there are still concerns then the SENDCO will intervene to collect evidence across all subjects and use a range of screening tools to identify barriers to learning with reference to Northamptonshire SEN Descriptors.
+Subject teachers will complete a 'SEND Initial Concern' Form to inform the SENDCo that this process is underway.
+If after six weeks, there are still concerns then the SENDCo will intervene to collect evidence across all subjects and use a range of screening tools to identify barriers to learning with reference to Northamptonshire SEN Descriptors.

-Once further evidence has been collected the SENCo, along with the permission of parents, we may decide to make a referral for further assessment to either a Local Authority provider e.g., Community Paediatrician, ASD/ADHD Team, Specialist Support Services, or commission an outside agency e.g., Educational Psychologist or Speech and Language Therapist to undertake further assessment.
+Once further evidence has been collected the SENDCo, along with the permission of parents, may decide to make a referral for further assessment to either a Local Authority provider e.g., Community Paediatrician, ASD/ADHD Team, Specialist Support Services, or commission an outside agency e.g., Educational Psychologist or Speech and Language Therapist to undertake further assessment.
+This may result in the student being placed on the SEND register or SEND monitoring.

 School staff also assess progress in areas beyond academic subjects including whether a pupil is making appropriate progress in social skills, emotional well-being, or their physical development.
-Where there are concerns, these will be referred to either the SENDCO or
+Where there are concerns, these will be referred to either the SENDCo or